 Art of the Blueprint

-With Blueprints, you can add and organize data fields for any type of object or project in the way that makes sense for you and your team.
-And, you can use your own terminology and institutional standards.
+With Blueprints, you can add and organize data fields for any type of object or project, in the way that makes sense for you and your team, using your preferred terminology and institutional standards.

-You know your objects, and you know what data you need to document.
+You know your objects, and you know what information you need to document.
 You shouldn’t have to skip over extraneous form fields or try to make objects “fit” into predefined categories.

 Best of all, Blueprints are flexible and simple to update, whether you're adding, updating, or deleting fields.